 4. Gastrointestinal Dog Food

 Promote digestive health by feeding your dog gastrointestinal dog food.
 The prebiotics help support healthy gut bacteria while the dietary fibers encourage regular bowel movements.
-Not only will your pooch love the taste, he’ll love how comfortable his tummy feels.
+Not only will your pooch love the taste, but he’ll also love how comfortable his tummy feels.

 5. Squirting Stimulation

 Squirting water into the anus will stimulate bowel movements and quickly relieve a constipated pup.
 While your pet may initially cringe at the cool water, he’ll be happy you’ve helped him out.
 Using a squirt bottle, squirt cool water at your dog’s butt.
 Make sure the pressure level and temperature isn’t hurting him.
 Repeat until your dog starts to poop.